section-engineering-education/engineering-education/articles/rng-python/index.md

 To generate a seed, you can choose from a couple of methods.
 You can use the current time, or you can use `/dev/random` or `/dev/urandom` on Unix.

 The problem with this is that, depending on the seed, you might get a repeating pattern sooner than you want.
 We call the number of times it takes to get a repeating sequence, the *period*.
 Some seeds will give you a longer period than others.
+A two-digit seed of 50 will just repeat 50, forever.
 If the numbers repeat very quickly, it will be much easier to predict, and some numbers won't show up at all.
 A better algorithm is needed.

 #### Linear Congruential Generator